rocLv/gitlab/doc/topics/git/git_rebase.md

 # Introduction to Git rebase and force-push **(FREE)**

-This guide helps you to get started with rebasing, force-pushing, and fixing [merge conflicts](../../user/project/merge_requests/conflicts.md) locally.
+This guide helps you to get started with rebasing, force-pushing, squashing, and fixing [merge conflicts](../../user/project/merge_requests/conflicts.md) locally.

 Before diving into this document, make sure you are familiar with using